What is periodic employee training?

 When periodic training is usually carried out

-• after the expiry of a period specified by law, norm or standard
+• After a period of time specified by law or standard

 • when an employee changes job position